Admission to the Master of Science in Human Resources Degree

 The student must complete an application form for practicum/ internship placement at least five (5) weeks before the semester in which the practicum begins.
 The Practicum/Internship Coordinator will determine the type and appropriateness of supervision for each placement.

-A student pursuing the Master of Science in Human Resources degree (rehabilitation and mental health counseling, criminal justice, or administration) must select one (1) of the following degree options.
+A student pursuing the Master of Science in Human Resources degree (rehabilitation and mental health counseling or administration) must select one (1) of the following degree options.
 Such selection shall be made at the time of admission to the graduate program since a change of option may result in the student having completed inapplicable work.
 A student desiring to change their degree option after admission to a degree program must initiate that change with the Graduate Office.
 Students who wish to change their degree option to 0894 Clinical Rehabilitation and Clinical Mental Health Counseling must submit an updated program application with a current background check to the program coordinator and complete an interview with the MSHR admission committee to determine if an offer of admission may be made.

 Ethics and Professional Standards